 M. Randall Gill & Kay Baker with Florida Highwaymen paintings

-Florida’s historic landscape artists known as The Florida Highwaymen will be coming to Boynton Beach on Saturday, January 19, 2019 from 11-3 p.m.
-Free Admission.
+Florida’s historic landscape artists known as The Florida Highwaymen will be coming to Boynton Beach on Saturday, January 18, 2020 from 11-3 p.m.
+Free Admission & Free Parking.
 This event is sponsored by the Boynton Beach Historical Society and the Boynton Woman’s Club.
 The popular Highwaymen artists will be in the Fellowship Hall of First Presbyterian Church, 235 SW 6th Ave.
 They will discuss their art work during the day and will have paintings available to buy.
 Visitors will enjoy hearing about their fascinating history and enjoy seeing the bold, classic Highwaymen style.
-Participating in this event will be: Al Black, Mary Ann Carroll, Isaac Knight, Curtis Arnett and Dorothea Hair Truesdale.
+The artists tentatively scheduled to attend are Curtis Arnett, Al Black, Mary Ann Carroll, Issac Knight, Robert Lewis and Doretha Hair Truesdell.
 The Highwaymen (25 African-American men and one woman) were from the Fort Pierce area and took to the highways to sell their paintings of blowing palm trees, flaming red Poinciana trees, cobalt blue oceans and fire sky sunsets.
 The artists traveled south to sell their artwork and Boynton Beach was a favorite stop.
 As they traveled down Federal Highway they sold art work to many of the businesses in town.
 Today you can still find their artistic legacy displayed in some of the local businesses along Federal Highway.